inDream/oh-my-ig/README.md

 ## Features
 - Auto sync feeds
+- Display feeds
+  - Auto reload & Pagination
-- Sort & Filter feed by date, likes and comments
+  - Sort & Filter by date, likes and comments
 - Planned:
   - Notification about new feeds
   - Export photos from profile